 Continuing Education Units

 Speech therapy is not a kind of topic that you only have to learn once.
-Like many professions in the medical field, speech therapy and language pathology requires refresher courses so you can learn new methods and maintain your state licensure.
+Like many health professions in the medical field, speech therapy and language pathology requires refresher courses in hearing science so you can learn new methods and maintain your state licensure.
 These refresher courses are called continuing education units (CEUs), and you will be required to take a certain number of them in order to renew your speech therapy license.

 Work as a Travel Speech Therapist With Host Healthcare